linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 $$ where  $E$  denotes the same expectation as before.

 We may now demand that the short rate process  $r(t)$  produces options values (3) that match market prices.
 Most commonly, term structure models are calibrated to LIBOR caps, or European options on swaps (swaptions), or both.
 These are standard, widely traded European options.
 For example, a call option on a  $T$ -maturity swap will generate cash flow equal to  $g[r(t)] = A_T(t)[K - c_T(t)]^+$  where  $A$  denotes annuity,  $c$  denotes the swap rate, both measured at  $t$ , and superscript "+" indicates that only a positive value is taken.
 Another standard derivative is the LIBOR cap made of "caplets," that is, European calls on some relatively short rate.
 A  $T$ -maturity LIBOR caplet ( $T = 3$  months for standard caps) expiring at  $t$  pays  $[r_T(t) - K]^+$  at  $t + T$ .
-To recognize the time difference  $T$  between the caplet's expiry and the actual pay, we can move the payoff from  $t + T$  to  $t$  and express it as  $g[r(t)] = [r_T(t) - K]^+ / (1 + Tr_T(t)]$ .
+To recognize the time difference  $T$  between the caplet's expiry and the actual pay, we can move the payoff from  $t + T$  to  $t$  and express it as  $g[r(t)] = [r_T(t) - K]^+ / (1 + T r_T(t))$ .
 We then have to make sure that formula (3) yields correct values for the caplets.
 Note that the cap market does not usually quote caplets directly; however, their values can be assessed by bootstrapping.

-# SINGLE-FACTORSHORT-RATE MODELS
+# SINGLE-FACTOR SHORT-RATE MODELS

-In the this section, we describe several different single-factor models, which employ the short rate as the only factor.
+In this section, we describe several different single-factor models, which employ the short rate as the only factor.
 We also give some evidence on the relative performance of the models.
 For each of the models, we emphasize three key aspects: the model's formulation, its arbitrage-free calibration, and the interrate relationship that recovers the entire term structure contingent on the dynamics of the short rate.

 # The Hull-White/Vasicek Model